glitchdata/gd-login/README.md

 - Email: `demo@example.com`
 - Password: `password`

 Otherwise, submit the “Create account” form to register a new profile.
-Users are written to `public_html/data/users.json` using `password_hash()` with the BCRYPT algorithm.
+Users are written to `schema/data/users.json` using `password_hash()` with the BCRYPT algorithm.
+To sync with MySQL, rerun `schema/schema.sql` followed by `schema/seed.sql`, or migrate the data manually.

 ## Notes